camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 }
 ```

 Be careful not to "overspecify" your test method by asserting too much.
-Your process definition will most probably evolve in the future and such changes should break as little test code as possible, but just as much as necessary!
+Your process definition will likely evolve in the future and such changes should break as little test code as possible, but just as much as necessary!

 As a rule of thumb *always* assert that the expected *external effects* of your process really took place (e.g. that business services were called as expected).
-On top of that, carefully choose, which aspects of *internal process state* are important enough so that you want your test method to warn about any related change later on.
+Additionally, carefully choose which aspects of *internal process state* are important enough so that you want your test method to warn about any related change later on.

 ### Testing your process in chunks

 Divide and conquer by *testing your process in chunks*.
-Consider the important chunks and pathes the Tweet Approval Process consists of:
+Consider the important chunks and paths the Tweet Approval Process consists of:

 <div bpmn="testing-process-definitions-assets/TwitterDemoProcess.bpmn" callouts="end_event_tweet_published,end_event_tweet_rejected,boundary_event_tweet_duplicated" />

 <span className="callout">1</span>

 The *happy path*: The tweet just gets published.

 <span className="callout">2</span>